knightcrawler-stremio/knightcrawler/README.md

 > This is specific to this example external database, other databases may/will have different column names and the sql command will require tweaking

 > [!IMPORTANT]
-> The `processed` field should be false so that the consumers will properly process it.
+> The `processed` field should be `false` so that the consumers will properly process it.

 Once the `items` table is available in the postgres database, put all the tv/movie items into the `ingested_torrents` table using `psql`.

-This can be done by attaching to the postgres docker container
+This can be done by running the following command:

 ```
 docker exec -it knightcrawler-postgres-1 psql -d knightcrawler -c "
-INSERT INTO ingested_torrents (name, source, category, info_hash, size, seeders, leechers, imdb, processed)
+INSERT INTO ingested_torrents (name, source, category, info_hash, size, seeders, leechers, imdb, processed, \"createdAt\", \"updatedAt\")
-SELECT title, 'RARBG', cat, hash, size, NULL, NULL, imdb, false
+SELECT title, 'RARBG', cat, hash, size, NULL, NULL, imdb, false, current_timestamp, current_timestamp
 FROM items where cat='tv' OR cat='movies';"
 ```